Click to open network menu

 What's Zappenin?

-Top Jinx sounds extremely unintuitive until you realize a few things.
+Top Jinx sounds extremely unintuitive until you realize a few things:

 1. Zap can get a 2 second cooldown.

-2. Zap slows targets by 70% for 2 seconds.
+2. Zap slows targets by 80% for 2 seconds.

 3. Zap can easily hit for over 800 damage.

 This means after one Zap, it becomes feasible to hit someone with multiple more Zaps in a row!
-The low cooldown on Zap makes it feel like playing Jinx on URF mode.
+The low cooldown on Zap allows you to chain unrelenting Zaps back-to-back.

 Furthermore, Chompers eventually can be brought down to a 5 second cooldown, and each Chomper lasts on the ground for 5 seconds.
-This makes it possible to permanently have out Chompers at level 13!
+This makes it possible to permanently have out Chompers starting at level 13!

 Why Top Lane?

-Reaching that mid-game power is the tricky part.
+Reaching that power is the tricky part.
 Attaining the coveted zap-chains and perma-chompers requires about 100 Ability Haste and a hefty pool of mana.

 Unless you are a hypercarry (which Zapper Jinx is not), both Mid and Bot lanes heavily punish passive laners.
-Dragons will be taken, plates will be shoved for, roams will destroy everyone.
-A hypercarry makes the gamble of "That's fine if you do that; I'll kill you late-game anyway."
+Dragons and grubs will be taken, plates will be shoved for, roams will destroy everyone.
+A hypercarry makes the gamble of "That's fine if you do that; I'll kill you later anyway."
 However, this Jinx build, while extremely powerful mid-game, is no hypercarry, and so can't just farm passively at Mid or Bot.
 That gamble doesn't pay off.

 The linear nature of Mid-lane also makes hitting people with Zaps extremely difficult, if not outright impossible at times.
 At Bot, the passive playstyle is shoved in especially hard and splitting EXP means it takes even longer to reach the critical power spikes that Zapper Jinx needs to thrive.

-Jinx also has the tools to survive at Top compared to other Marksmen.
-Zap has enough range to unfreeze any waves and to farm from an enormous level of safety.
+Jinx also has the tools to survive at Top compared to other Marksmen.Zap has enough range to unfreeze any waves and to farm from an enormous level of safety.
 Plus, the chompers are great for surviving against dives, as long as you don't get crashed into by a massive wave.

 Runes